konpyutaika/docs.konpyutaika.com/website/docs/terms/data-catalog.md

 ### Metadata

 Metadata is the data that describes data; this refers to characteristics like who created the dataset, its size, the databases and schemas it contains, and when it was last updated.
-It tells you where you can find a particular data source in terms of where it lives within your <Term id="data-warehouse" />.
-Those properties help an analytics engineer fully understand the data and its intricacies before working with it.
+It tells you where you can find a particular data source in terms of where it lives within your data-warehouse Those properties help an analytics engineer fully understand the data and its intricacies before working with it.

 ### Business glossary